 When at home, the kitchen is where most people start every day properly.
 First priority is generally to switch on the coffee machine then think about breakfast and greet the family with chats about the day ahead.
 Wouldn’t it be nice to start each day in a cozy kitchen even when traveling?
 Most hotels don’t welcome kitchen visitors.
 But at Rancho Las Cascadas, guests are always invited into the heart of our home.

-Kenya and Juanita arrive to the kitchen first at seven o’clock.
+Angelina and Juanita arrive to the kitchen first at seven o’clock.
 Their main priority is to start making the coffee – a Mexican brew typical of cooler and rural parts of the country called cafe de olla.
 It is made from a series of comfort ingredients including coffee, cinnamon, aniseed and piloncillo.
-(Piloncillo is the rich, slightly citrussy, unrefined sugar made after sugar cane juice is boiled to form a crystalline solid and pressed into a cone shape.)
+(Piloncillo is the rich, slightly citrusy, unrefined sugar made after sugar cane juice is boiled to form a crystalline solid and pressed into a cone shape.)
 All of these ingredients are cooked up in an earthenware pot to give the cafe a musky aroma and a wake-up call guaranteed to get your heart racing!

 With that essential task complete, the more prosaic staples of the breakfast table get underway; sweet refreshing oranges need squeezing; golden eggs are prepared; rich dark standard coffee begins brewing; ripe fragrant fruit is sliced and arranged in jeweled array.
-Crunchy cereals are added as well as bread ready to toast or buttery croissants to smother with something jammy or marmaladey.
+Crunchy cereals are added as well as bread ready to toast or buttery croissants to smother with something jammy or marmalade.
 All in all, the start of the day happens in style.
 Before guests have even finished with breakfast, the next meal is being planned and prepped.

 Menus are normally the result of collaboration between the experts, Uschi and Valentine.
 Uschi is the owner and visionary who first thought up the concept of Rancho Las Cascadas.
 She brings her formidable international experience and knowledge of worldwide tastes and palates.
 Valentine has equally formidable talents and has been in charge of the kitchen for the last eight years.